Pet Rehabilitation Lansing MI

 Friendly staff.
 Took in our cat as one of their own.
 Fast service and decent prices.

-Thank you for seeing my 8 week old puppy on an emergency basis .
+Thank you for seeing my 8 week old puppy on an urgent basis .
 It was so very kind of you especially when he wasn’t a patient.
-My own vet told me to go to an emergency hospital.
+My own vet told me to go to an urgent hospital.
 Because they were too booked.
-Interesting because I work in a dentist office and we see emergency patients even if we are ” too booked.”
+Interesting because I work in a dentist office and we see urgent patients even if we are ” too booked.”
 I will most likely be changing vets.
 They were wonderful.

 Primary Communities Served